Vyralmarketing/Dre-Williams-Recruiting/_policies/terms-and-conditions.md

 **14\.
 GOVERNING LAW**

-You agree that the Website does not give rise to personal jurisdiction over ABC Limited, either specific or general, in jurisdictions other than the laws of the United States of America.&nbsp; Any claim or dispute between you and ABC Limited that arises in whole or in part from the Service will be decided exclusively by a court of competent jurisdiction located in the United State of America.
-Those who do not choose to access the ABC Limited do so at their initiative and are responsible for compliance with all applicable laws including any applicable local laws.
+You agree that the Website does not give rise to personal jurisdiction over {{ site.data.settings.footer.custom_policies.REQUIRED_client_info.company_name }}, either specific or general, in jurisdictions other than the laws of the United States of America.&nbsp; Any claim or dispute between you and {{ site.data.settings.footer.custom_policies.REQUIRED_client_info.company_name }} that arises in whole or in part from the Service will be decided exclusively by a court of competent jurisdiction located in the United State of America.
+Those who do not choose to access the {{ site.data.settings.footer.custom_policies.REQUIRED_client_info.company_name }} do so at their initiative and are responsible for compliance with all applicable laws including any applicable local laws.

 **15\.
 CHILDREN'S ONLINE PRIVACY PROTECTION ACT&nbsp;**